/ any level of experience

 PDF CV Templates vs. Word CV Templates

 At Novorésumé, all our CV templates are in PDF format for several reasons.
-Namely, PDF looks much batter across all devices and is a lot more secure than Word.
+Namely, PDF looks much better across all devices and is a lot more secure than Word.

 The only reason that Word CV templates were a standard a few years back was that most Applicant Tracking Systems (ATS) could not read PDF.